COVID-19 FAQs: What Are We Doing to Serve the Community and Protect Our Clients

 We remain at your disposal to provide real-time answers and updates on your case.
 Our clients have the personal cell phone number and personal email address of their lawyer which they can always use to contact their lawyer to discuss their case at any time.Are courts still open in my area?
 Will my court date be rescheduled?
 What if I can't come to court because I'm sick or quarantined?

-Courts are currently suspended for most matters.
-Almost all cases are being rescheduled.
-It is uncertain when the courts will be reopened and when the cases will be rescheduled.
+Courts are currently opened for most matters.
+However, the Courts are scheduling some cases remotely and some cases require personal attendance.
+We are monitoring the Courts and our cases and are making sure our clients know whether they will have to appear in Court or whether their case will be heard remotely.
 We are in regular contact with prosecutors and have access to the cases online.
 We are closely monitoring the status of the cases and keeping track of the rescheduled court dates.
-We are working every day to keep our clients updated on the status of their cases and notifying them as soon as their cases are rescheduled.
+We are working every day to keep our clients updated on the status of their cases and notifying them about the status of the Courts.

 Coronavirus Standing Orders and Instruction Sheets